Devon Murray

 Devon Michael Murray (born 28 October 1988) is an Irish actor, best known for playing Seamus Finnigan in the Harry Potter film series.

-Early life and career
+Early life

+Devon Michael Murray was born on 28 October 1988 in County Kildare, Ireland, to Fidelma and Michael Murray.

+Career

-Devon Michael Murray was born on 28 October 1988 in County Kildare, Ireland.
-When he was six, his parents Michael and Fidelma Murray sent him to the Billie Barry and within two weeks he landed a Tesco television ad.
-Within six months he was in his first film, acting alongside Aidan Quinn in This Is My Father (1998).
+When he was seven, his parents sent him to the Billie Barry Stage School and within five weeks he landed a Tesco television ad.
+Within two months he was in his first film, acting alongside Aidan Quinn in This Is My Father (1998).
 He then joined the National Performing Arts School and had his breakthrough role in Angela's Ashes (1999).
 He also acted alongside Jane Seymour in Yesterday's Children (2000).

+Murray auditioned four times before landing the role of Seamus Finnigan in the Harry Potter film series.
+He played the character in all eight movies, the production of which spanned from 2000 to 2010.

+Unlike other cast members, Murray was absent from the Harry Potter 20th Anniversary: Return to Hogwarts reunion, which released in 2022.

 Personal life

-Murray has been in a relationship with Shannon McCaffrey Quinn since late 2018.
-The couple have a son, Cooper Michael Murray, born on 2 January 2021.
+Murray has been in a relationship with Shannon McCaffrey Quinn since late 2020.
+The engaged couple have a son, born in 2021.

+Murray struggled with depression for 10 years.